alicestrt/fst-viz-tool/readme.md

 ### import-data

-use `import-data.py` to create subset of data from the main dataset.
+use `import-data.py` to create subset of data from the main dataset. for the original dataset used in the project, contact the developers.

 the command takes two arguments: